a-m-a-z/abv-bc-session3/README.md

-# JavaScript FIZZBUZZ function
+# JavaScript function on palindrome
-JavaScript project check if a number can be divide by 3, 5 or Both and output Fizz, Buzz and FizzBuzz  respectively
+JavaScript project check if a string is a palindrome and will return true. if not the function will return the palindrome of the string

 Install npm jasmine
 Run `jasmine ` to get started